Founders and Owners

 As the boaters of Bear Creek brought about the best in the place, more locals learned of the new dock-bar down in Dundalk.
 Soon the word of mouth was traveling all along the water & even to other states.
 The parking lot became packed every weekend for live music and delicious food & drinks!
 The kitchen design was hardly enough for the colossal crowds of hungry HYC customers who couldn't get enough Conch Fritters & HYC Eggrolls!
 We had to craft a few additions to our kitchen and restaurant to keep up, even in our "off-season".

-Our management team grew too, by a few of the hardest working Hoovers in the business!
+Our management team grew too, we have quite the crew that keep the good times rolling!
 The serving staff and bartenders pulled together & poured everything they had into welcoming the waves of people on the busy weekends.
 The TIKI bar attracted a group of regulars who have really left their mark on the place, our very own Ramp Crew.
 Thanks to our hardworking team, loyal friends and customers, and invigorated kitchen staff; the Hard Yacht Cafe has flourished.
 It has been ten years since we've opened our doors and docks to the community.
 Honestly, to myself and many others the rest of the details all blur together in a huge rush.
 We have a lot of blood, sweat, tears, and bruises that went into our establishment.
 Did I mention tears?

 TheHard Yacht Cafe